 I mainly read British Crime and Thriller authors but there are a small number of US authors that I have begun to admire and follow also.

 My Hobbies and Interests

 Sport – I have always loved sport.
 In the UK my favourite sports activities were football, running, swimming and climbing.
 Running I did not get into properly until later in my life (Late 30’s) and is something Id recommended to everyone…After all it is free.
 It is great for weight loss and helping with stress.
 I will never for the euphoria I experienced when I completed my first half marathon.
 Climbing I miss a lot out here in Azerbaijan.
 I love battling against the elements of the Lake District in the winter however my favourite climb ever was over 20 years ago when my Cousin and I climbed Table Mountain in SA in the roasting heat.
-Due to my aging body telling me to slow down my exercise is now restricted to squash, swimming and walking.
+Due to my ageing body telling me to slow down my exercise is now restricted to squash, swimming and walking.

 Comedy – Again I am more into UK comedy than overseas attempts at our comedy style.
 I have a dark humour and my list of my current top 5 comedies will show that.
-For those of you who haven’t tried out any Scottish comedies I advise you to check out the following which does not include my number 1 comedy of all time (Chewin the Fat, Burnistoun, Dear Green Place, Happy Holidays).
+For those of you who haven’t tried out any Scottish comedies, I advise you to check out the following which does not include my number 1 comedy of all time (Chewin the Fat, Burnistoun, Dear Green Place, Happy Holidays).

 - Still Game

 - Toast of London